Five major differences between Alteryx and Xplenty:

-- Alteryx is a software you install onsite or on a hosted server.
+- Alteryx is software you install onsite or on a hosted server.
 Xplenty is a cloud-native platform.

 - Xplenty specializes in ETL only.
 Alteryx is a data analytics platform that also does ETL.